 10. Baby Bouncer

 If your baby isn’t crawling yet, a baby bouncer can be a lifesaver.
 People are always looking to sell bouncers their babies have outgrown, so check garage sales or online marketplaces if you’re looking to save some money and don’t mind buying second-hand.
-Amazon also has a lot of budget-friendly options if you’re looking to buy something new including this lightweight option.
+Target also has a nice selection of inexpensive ones and Amazon is also a great spot to track a cheap one down.

 There’s nothing worse than having to run out to the pharmacy to get a thermometer when you suspect your baby might have a fever.
 There are tons of different models to choose from, but even a cheap and simple armpit thermometer is nice to have on hand when your baby’s feeling a little too warm for comfort.
 This thermometer by Kinsa is too amazing not to mention.
 It comes with an app that takes a quick reading and offers guidance on next steps for care, and even tracks medication doses for each member of the family.
 I prefer the ear thermometer, but the Quickcare version is less expensive.
 You can find them here.

 Find a bottle your baby will take and make sure you have at least two million stored at grandma and grandpa’s, because this may just be your chance to sneak away for some alone time, or, better still, a nap.
-Get this Comotomo bottle that parents swear by on Amazon.
+The one shown here is from Comotomo.

 Bibs are one of those things that you never seem to think about bringing along until it’s too late.
 Sure, you could try to create some kind of makeshift bib for your baby and attempt to fasten it to them as they’re throwing handfuls of spaghetti across the room, but keeping a stash handy is probably a lot easier.
 I love these ones by Kushies because they are waterproof and easy to rinse off.
 You can find them on Amazon.